piurafunk/fun-earthed-arcana/Writerside/topics/species/Ardling.md

 By virtue of their celestial legacies, some ardlings strive to make the world a better place.
 Others use their supernal gifts to be the best version of themselves they can be.
 Still others are delighted to have a connection to the Upper Planes without the responsibility of always having to do the right thing.

+# Playtest 3

+Celestial animals roam the Beastlands, a plane of untamed beauty and wild nature.
+Many of those otherworldly animals serve the Beast Lords, and in the early days of the multiverse, some of the animals evolved into bipedal forms.
+Among their number are Ardlings, people with beastlike heads, keen senses, and an innate connection to divine magic.
+Long ago, the ancestors of Ardlings migrated to the Material Plane, and Ardlings can now be found on many worlds.

+An Ardling has a head resembling that of an animal.
+Depending on the animal, the Ardling might also have fur, feathers, or scales.
+Some little and others hulking, Ardlings are as varied as the animals they resemble.

+## Ardling Adventurer Traits

+**Creature Type:** Humanoid
+**Size:** Medium (about 4–7 feet tall) or Small (about 3–4 feet tall), chosen when you select this Species
+**Speed:** 30 feet
+**Life Span:** 200 years on average

+As an Ardling adventurer, you have the following special traits.

+### Animal Ancestry

+You are descended from a Celestial animal.
+Choose one of the ancestry types below, then choose one of the example animals listed for that ancestry (or a similar animal); you gain the benefits of that ancestry, and your head resembles the head of the chosen animal:

+**Climber (Bear, Cat, Lizard, Squirrel).** You have hooked claws, sharp nails, or a serpentine tail.
+As a result, you have a Climb Speed equal to your Speed, and once per turn when you deal damage with your Unarmed Strike to a target, you can increase the damage to that target by an amount equal to your Proficiency Bonus.

+**Flyer (Bat, Eagle, Owl, Raven).** You have vestigial wings.
+As a result, when you fall at least 10 feet, you can use your Reaction to safely glide downward, taking no damage from the fall.
+In addition, when you take the Jump Action, you can flap your wings to gain Advantage on that Action’s Ability Check.

+**Racer (Deer, Dog, Horse, Triceratops).** When you take the Dash Action, your Speed increases for that Action.
+The increase equals ten times your Proficiency Bonus.

+**Swimmer (Crocodile, Dolphin, Frog, Shark).** You can hold your breath for up to an hour at a time, and you have a Swim Speed equal to your Speed.
+In addition, you have Resistance to Cold Damage.

+### Divine Magic

+You can innately channel minor divine magic; you know the Thaumaturgy Spell.
+Whenever you finish a Long Rest, you can replace that Spell with a different 0-level Spell from the Divine Spell list.

+Intelligence, Wisdom, or Charisma is your spellcasting ability for any Spell you cast with this trait (choose the ability when you select the Species).

+### Keen Senses

+You have Proficiency in the Perception Skill.